jotavare/push_swap/README.md

 </p>

 ## ABOUT
-push_swap is a 42 school algorithm project where we must sort a given list of random numbers with a limited set of instructions, using the lowest possible number of actions.
+push_swap is a project at 42 that involves developing a sorting algorithm for a specific problem using two stacks.
+The goal of the project is to efficiently sort a stack of integers using a set of predefined operations.

 <a href="https://github.com/jotavare/push_swap/blob/master/subject/en_subject_push_swap.pdf">Click here</a> for the subject of this project.